SpaceManiac/vscode-dm-langclient/README.md

 This VS Code extension acts as a client to the [DreamMaker language server][ls], a component of [SpacemanDMM].
 It provides language-related services for DreamMaker, the scripting language of the [BYOND] engine.
-It is currently best used in tandem with the [BYOND DM Language Support] extension, which provides syntax highlighting.
+It also includes syntax highlighting definitions.

 [ls]: https://github.com/SpaceManiac/SpacemanDMM/tree/master/src/langserver
 [SpacemanDMM]: https://github.com/SpaceManiac/SpacemanDMM/
 [Byond]: https://secure.byond.com/
-[BYOND DM Language Support]: https://marketplace.visualstudio.com/items?itemName=gbasood.byond-dm-language-support

 The extension has an optional auto-update feature for the language server, with binaries available for Windows and Linux.
 On other platforms, the path to the